syzwina/quartz/content/notes/books/How To Make Friends With The Dark.md

 > [!QUOTE] Tiger
 >
->  Fighting, drinkind, drugs.
+>  Fighting, drinking, drugs.
 I don't do any of those things anyway.
 But maybe I'll start now that there's no one to care.

 > [!QUOTE] Lala